-Anderson - Ability / Inability Is Not the Standard - The Standard is Relative Abilities to Pay: IRMO Anderson, 2015 Ill.
+Anderson - Ability / Inability Should Not be the Standard; Standard Should be Relative Abilities to Pay: IRMO Anderson, 2015 Ill.
 App.
-3rd.140257 (December 17, 2015).
-The Anderson opinion, by Justice Mary K. O'Brien, citing an earlier version of this paper this publication of Gunnar J. Gitlin, co-editor of Gitlin on Divorce, ultimately stated:
+3rd.140257.
+The Anderson opinion, by Justice Mary K. O'Brien, citing an earlier version of this paper stated:

 We find the analysis offered by Haken court persuasive and adopt its rationale.
 Haken incorporates the statutory amendments designed to "level the playing field" in dissolution proceedings.
-See Gunnar J. Gitlin, The Revolution That Wasn't: Leveling and Releveling the Playing Field-Twelve Years Later, Gitlin Law Firm (2009), available at ...; Gunnar J. Gitlin, Following the Tortuous Path: Leveling and Re-Leveling the Playing Field-Seventeen Years Later, Gitlin Law Firm (2014), available at ...
+See Gunnar J. Gitlin, The Revolution That Wasn't: Leveling and Re-leveling the Playing Field-Twelve Years Later, Gitlin Law Firm (2009), available at ...; Gunnar J. Gitlin, Following the Tortuous Path: Leveling and Re-Leveling the Playing Field-Seventeen Years Later, Gitlin Law Firm (2014), available at ...
 Accordingly, we reject the necessity of proving a spouse's inability to pay as a prerequisite to a contribution award.
 In determining a fee petition, a trial court should consider the parties' relative financial circumstances as directed by the statutory factors in sections 503(d) and 504(a).
 We believe this approach is aligned with the statutory goals and better allows attorneys the opportunity to recoup at least a portion of their fees...